-Liposuction can give you a sleeker silhouette by getting rid of those unwanted lumps and bumps that resist diet and exercise.
-It involves suctioning-out stubborn, excess fat deposits through a small tube.
+Liposuction involves suctioning-out stubborn, excess fat deposits through a small tube.
+Removing those unwanted lumps and bumps that resist diet and exercise provide you a sleeker silhouette.
 Common areas for liposuction in women are the neck, upper arms, hips, buttocks, abdomen, and thighs.
 In men, it's often used on the chest, abdomen, or flanks ("love handles").

 Liposuction generally requires that your skin has some resiliency and can tighten after surgery.
 In cases where there's also a lot of loose skin, liposuction may need to be combined with other procedures such as abdominoplasty, breast reduction, gynecomastia correction, or facelift.

 Liposuction is not a substitute for proper diet and exercise and a significant fluctuation in weight after surgery can reduce the benefits of the surgery.
 If you are planning further weight loss or plan to have children in the near future, it’s best to wait to have liposuction.
+In cases where there's also a lot of loose skin, liposuction may need to be combined with other procedures such as abdominoplasty, breast reduction, gynecomastia correction, or facelift.
 You must also be emotionally mature, understand your motivations for having this procedure, and have realistic expectations about what the surgery can achieve.
 You should have no major medical problems and ideally you should not smoke as nonsmokers heal faster and have less risks of any surgery.

-During your consultation, your surgeon will discuss with you your areas of concern and the results you want from liposuction.
-After a careful examination, your surgeon will advise you on what procedure(s) will lead to results that best fit your expectations.
+During your initial consultation with the Plastic Surgery Group at City Centre, your plastic surgeon will discuss with you your areas of concern and the results you want from liposuction.
+After a careful examination, your plastic surgeon will advise you on what procedure(s) will lead to results that best fit your expectations.
 If you have a lot of hanging or loose skin, this may include other procedures in addition to liposuction.